Clever Ways to Add Color to Your Kitchen

 3. Fun and Functional: Colored Sinks, Appliances and Tops

 Selecting materials and finishes for items like sinks, appliances and countertops used to come down to a list of rather finite options, with many homeowners opting for stainless steel sinks and appliances, and a muted countertop made of granite, quartz, marble or the like.
 Today’s homeowners looking to add some colorful show stopping accents can look to porcelain-coated sinks in vibrant blues and greens, and colored ranges and refrigerators in hues like pumpkin and burgundy.
-Or consider using a high- or semi-gloss enamel to repaint the existing countertop on your kitchen island to add a small, but impactful pop of color.
+Or consider using brightly-colored knobs on your island cabinets to add a small, but impactful pop of color..

 Where are you thinking about using color in your new kitchen?
 Share your thoughts and ideas by leaving us a comment below.